You can’t afford your lifestyle if you’re going into debt for it

 - Basic transportation to get to your job if you can’t walk there

-If none of the above applies to you and you are seriously on the edge of poverty because you are already eating oatmeal every morning and walking to work rather than driving, then it brings me to the next part:
+If none of the above applies to you and you are seriously on the edge of poverty because you are the working poor, and already eating oatmeal every morning and walking to work rather than driving, then it brings me to the next part:

 You need to make more money.